Note: Updated October 2017

 But he’s missing out, especially in regard to Farwell.
 Even I, a non-picker enjoy walking its aisles.
 The store has a wide assortment of everything a good thrift shop should have.
 That includes books, videos, old glassware, farm tools, jewelry, furniture and even a big wooden wagon wheel.
 They used to have two but I bought one for my living room.
 (Right now it just sits against the wall and gathers dust.
 It’s neat though and was priced right.)
-During the warm weather months, the owners rent outdoor space to individuals who then sell their wares from tables set up in under the sun—or maybe the shade of a canopy.
+During the warm weather months, the flea market is in full swing in front of the building as individuals set up to sell their wares.

 Prices are reasonable, although my brother would be a better judge of that since I’m still a rank amateur when it comes to second-hand deals.
 In fact, one nice thing about picking in Clare County is that there are some great deals to be had.
 I know that for a fact.
 I am several hundred dollars ahead of the game and I don’t even know how to play!
 Think what a professional like my brother could do.